Neurological conditions affect the brain, spinal cord, nerves and muscles. They are often the result of illness or injury.

 It is important that people affected by a neurological condition receive the right care and treatment at the right time.

-We have recently developed some guidance for people who care for those with neurological conditions.
+In 2021 we developed some guidance for people who care for those with neurological conditions.

-There are three new resources available:
+There are three resources available:

 - What to expect when you are new to caring